 A turning point

 The initiating moment for the BetaCodex Network was a work gathering of Beyond Budgeting Round Table directors in Basel, Switzerland, in December 2007.
-During that meeting, a bold new vision and mission for the BBRT were outlined.
+Before and during that meeting, a bold new vision and mission for the BBRT were drafted.
 The vision was quite simple, really.
-It said: “The Beyond Budgeting model is the standard management model” – meaning that the movement had to turn the model into the natural choice for organizations of all kinds, everywhere.
+It said: “The Beyond Budgeting model is the standard management model” – meaning that the movement would aspire to turn its model into the natural choice for organizations of all kinds, everywhere.
 That made sense to everyone at the meeting: The vision was bold.
 It was clear.
 It was “true”.
 Several more great ideas for the movement were dashed out during that session in Basel.
-But when the group voted on installing the new vision and mission, both were rejected by a majority within the group, due to personal reasons and preferences.
+But when the group voted on installing the new vision and the new mission statement, both were rejected by a majority within the group, due to personal reasons and preferences.

-The meeting resulted in the immediate retirement of Robin Fraser from the BBRT., Robin was one of the “founding fathers” of the Beyond Budgeting movement, back in 1998, and a leading figure in the movement´s transformational wing.
-Niels Pflaeging, who had been a BBRT director since 2003, and Gebhard Borck, who also took part in the Basel meeting, opted for another direction: Not out, but in.
-They wanted this to be the starting point of something new, energizing, and exciting.
-In response to what had happened at the meeting, they decided to pick up the challenge of the freshly developed vision and mission statement, and to initiate the foundation of a new, international network, separate from the BBRT.
-An association that would not just “talk” Beyond Budgeting.
-But that would, instead, “make it real!”.
-Initially, this new network would be called the Beyond Budgeting Transformation Network, or BBTN.
+The meeting resulted in the immediate retirement of Robin Fraser from the BBRT.
+Robin had been one of the “founding fathers” of the Beyond Budgeting movement, back in 1998, and he was a leading figure in the movement´s transformational wing.
+The other one was Niels Pflaeging, who had served as BBRT director since 2003.
+Niels and Gebhard Borck, who had also taken part in the Basel meeting, opted for another direction than Robin Fraser: Not “out”, but “in”.
+They wanted this occasion to be the starting point of something new, energizing, and exciting.
+In response to what had happened at the meeting, they decided, together with Valérya Carvalho, to pick up the challenge of the freshly developed vision and mission statement, and initiate the foundation of a new network, separate from the BBRT.
+International and more welcoming.
+It would be an association that would not just “talk” Beyond Budgeting, but walk the talk.
+A network that would hat would not just be about conversation, but, instead, “make it real!”.
+Initially, this new network initiated by Valérya, Gebhard and Niels would be called the Beyond Budgeting Transformation Network, or BBTN.

-Between April and December 2008, Niels and Gebhard worked on generating content for the network, based on their previous work and focusing on what they thought could be the starting point for positioning the network.
-They also tried to solve the riddle of how to take BetaCodex open source.
-In late 2008, they arrived at the conclusion, together with help from other peers, that all commercial interest should be rigidly separated from the network.
-That BetaCodex Network abolished the rather complicated membership structure it had previously envisioned.
-And also any ranks, titles or positions, such as that of “director”.
-The network, if it were to be open source, would not have any formal hierarchy.
-And its finances should not be based on membership fees, either.
+Between April and December 2008, Niels and Gebhard worked on generating initial content for the network, based on their previous research and consulting work and focusing on what they thought could be starting points for positioning the network.
+This resulted in the first five network white papers.
+The three founders also tried to solve the riddle of how to take the model open source.
+In late 2008, the three arrived at the conclusion, together with help from a few peers, that all commercial interest should be strictly and permanently separated from the network.
+Finally, in 2009, the new name and brand for the model and the network were established.
+Plans for a rather complicated, multi-tier membership concept was abandoned.
+All ranks, titles or positions, such as the title of “director”, were scrapped.
+The network, if it were to be truly open source, would not have any formal hierarchy.
+Its finances would not be based on membership fees, either.

-And we hope that you will join the movement, too!
+We invite you to join the movement, too!